-Sciatica is a common term that relates to inflammation of the nerves that originate from the lower back.
-It is also known as radicular pain, radiculopathy and may be related to a disc protrusion or prolapse or narrowing of the canal (stenosis) that the nerve exits in the low back.
+Common labels for sciatica include: radicular pain, radiculopathy and the sensitivity may be related to a disc protrusion or prolapse or narrowing of the canal (stenosis) that the nerve exits in the low back.

-Risk factors for sciatica:
+Risk factors for acute sciatica

 While sciatica can be very painful, the good news is that sciatica settles down in the majority of cases – within 3 months.

-Like many inflammatory problems, sciatica may benefit from anti-inflammatory medication, gentle relaxed movement exercises and maintaining physical activity.
+Like many inflammatory problems, the condition may benefit from sciatica treatment methods such as anti-inflammatory medication, steroid injections, gentle relaxed movement exercises and maintaining gentle and progressive physical activity.